eqNj/eqN-PD2-Filter/README.md

 Solo players, hardcore players, or simply those seeking out less commonly used items for specialty builds may find this filter most useful compared to others.
 This filter will show you if anything usable, even into the late game, would drop for any class.
 Period.

 This filter doesn't try to make all the decisions for you.
 You will see things that you may or may not be inclined to pick up, but it is always reasonable why you're seeing these items.

-My philosophy, and play style, has always been that you should be allowed to decide what items are worth picking up for yourself.
+My philosophy, and playstyle, have always been that you should be allowed to decide what items are worth picking up for yourself.
 Knowledge is power.

 ## Features -